sogoservices/pointme-audiosync-demo/README.md

 This is a reference implementation project for using PointMe Android SDK with AudioSync capability.

+To build and run the project
+- Obtain the SDK package from your PointMe contact
-To build and run the project, obtain first and SDK and place it under app/libs/ directory.
-Before build, replace the ******** with the actual API key provided by PointMe together with the SDK
+- Obtain the API key for SDK initialization and replace the *** string with the actual key in DemoActivity and DebugActivity.
+- Place the SDK under app/libs/ directory
+- Build and run the application